 The Australian Government is playing a leading role in driving the negotiation of a renewed NWI, in line with its 2022 election commitment.
-Despite limited jurisdiction over water matters, the Australian Government must play a strong leadership role for implementing a renewed NWI by providing active support for the institutions discussed above (in figure 1.1), being clear on the matters of national policy interest that it is seeking to include in a renewed NWI, coordinating knowledge and best practice (see below) and working with jurisdictions to improve their planning and capabilities.
+Despite limited jurisdiction over water matters, the Australian Government must play a strong leadership role for implementing a renewed NWI by providing active support for the institutions discussed above (figure 1.1), being clear on the matters of national policy interest that it is seeking to include in a renewed NWI, coordinating knowledge and best practice (see below) and working with jurisdictions to improve their planning and capabilities.

-Submissions highlighted that national policy leadership about priorities is a critical element of water reform that is currently absent (AWA, sub.
-43; David Shearman, sub.
-10; Sydney Water, sub.
-41).
+Participants in this inquiry highlighted that national policy leadership about priorities is a critical element of water reform that is currently absent (AWA, sub.
+43, p.
+14; David Shearman, sub.
+10, p.
+6; Sydney Water, sub.
+41, p.
+15).
 National goal-setting with clear and agreed policy priorities will support all jurisdictions to improve their water management activities.
 As Sydney Water stated:

 We believe that greater national leadership via the NWI, and Ministerial commitment to a NWI that has a greater focus on climate change action will make NSW's water planning, review and auditing functions more timely, better resourced and more effective.
-(Sydney Water, sub.
+(Sydney Water sub.
 41, p.
-15)
+13)